PRICE REDUCED – USD 395,000

 She was designed by Francis Herrreshoff, design #73 and built in 1938 by Britt Bros in Saugus, MA for Theodore W. Little.
 During the war Mistral saw use by the USCG to silently patrol for U boats and post war she was the first training ship of the USCG to sail across the Atlantic under the command of a female captain, for the coronation of Queen Elizabeth II in 1953.

 She was substantially rebuilt by the previous owner in Lunenberg and Martha’s Vineyard from 1996-2000 and again by Paulsen in Germany from 2006-2008 where no expense was spared.

-The majority of the frames were replaced with galvanised steel painted with Awlgrip, strengthened with laminated mahogany ring frames and re-planked in 1 ¼” cedar with bronze fasteners, followed by an additional three layers of tri-directional cold moulded ¼” mahogany set in epoxy, then sheathed underwater for further protection.
+The frames were strengthened with laminated mahogany ring frames and re-planked in 1 ¼” cedar with bronze fasteners, followed by an additional three layers of tri-directional cold moulded ¼” mahogany set in epoxy, then sheathed underwater for further protection.

 A comprehensive record of the rebuild is available together with recent survey reports.

 The light and airy interior has four cabins, three heads and a spacious saloon, with excellent headroom throughout.
 Finished in cherry and off-white enamel in the classic Herreshoff style.

 Mistral competed in the Antigua Classics regatta for the third time in 2023 and finished every race without incident.